abhidp/aws-sqs-mocha-testframework/README.md

 # aws-sqs-mocha-testframework

-End-to-End Tests for Amazon AWS SQS written in JavaScript ES6 Mocha framework using Chai Assertion library.
+End-to-End Tests for AWS-SQS written in JavaScript ES6 using Mocha test framework and Chai assertion library.
-Tests are created against an SQS mock-server called [ElasticMQ](https://github.com/softwaremill/elasticmq)
+Tests are created against an Amazon SQS-compatible mock-server called [ElasticMQ](https://github.com/softwaremill/elasticmq)

+>Note: The framework has not been tested against real AWS-SQS Cloud Service.
+Minor modifications in configuration are needed for tests to run against the real Service.

 #### Pre-Reqs: